kgish/dotfiles/README.md

     ln -s ~/dotfiles/vimrc ~/.vimrc
     ln -s ~/dotfiles/vim ~/.vim

+## Vundle

+Now you will have setup the vim plugin [vundle][vundle] to get things going:

+    $ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

+Then fire up vim (ignore error messages and hit enter) and run the following command:

+    :BundleInstall<CR>

 ## Directories

 The Vim backup and swap files are in `~/.vim/bkup` and `~/.vim/swp`, so make sure that these directories exist by running: